 Every single one of these items represents a small portion of my life.
 We live in a world where we trade our time for dollars and dollars for things.
 If these things are ending up in the back of the closet or under beds, then what does that say about how we value our time.

 Time is not infinite.
-As an ICU nurse and military spouse, I know this better than most.
+My years as an ICU nurse has engraved this knowledge on my heart.
 Each human has an expiration date, it just isn’t clearly marked.

 I came to the realization that I don’t want to raise my son to find happiness in the accumulation of materialistic items.
 The feeling we get from opening a new gift is a brief euphoria with a half-life of mere seconds until it’s time for the next one.